6 Request Compute, Memory, and Latency Bottlenecks

 Why standard attention wastes bandwidth

 To understand why attention is expensive in practice, you need to think about where data lives during computation.
-Recall from Section 3.4 that the GPU has a small, fast on-chip registers and SRAM, and a large, slow off-chip HBM.
-The standard implementation of self-attention is depicted in Figure 6.1 and works roughly like this:
+Recall from Section 3.4 that the GPU has small, fast, on-chip registers and SRAM, and a large, slow off-chip HBM.
+The straightforward implementation of self-attention is depicted in Figure 6.1 and the memory access is as follows:

 2. Compute the score matrix \(\text{Scores} = QK^T\) and write \(\text{Scores}\), shaped (H, S, S), to HBM.